-- Identify and deepen appreciation of common human themes and the richness of diverse cultures. - Analyze and discuss meaning of an artwork, performance, or text in diverse aesthetic, historical and cultural contexts. - Demonstrate knowledge and critical thinking of the concepts, styles, aesthetic, theoretical, and critical principles in a text. - Demonstrate knowledge of the chronology and significance of major events and movements in western civilization, U.S. history, or world civilization. - Demonstrate an understanding of the impact of science upon the arts, including literature and humanities. - Gather, synthesize, and analyze information from appropriate resources and be able to critically evaluate information and sources for accuracy and credibility.
+- Identify and deepen appreciation of common human themes and the richness of diverse cultures. - Identify, analyze and discuss meaning of an artwork, performance, or text in diverse aesthetic, historical and cultural contexts. - Demonstrate knowledge and critical thinking of the concepts, styles, aesthetic, theoretical, and critical principles in a text.

+- Demonstrate knowledge of the chronology and significance of major events and movements in western civilization, U.S. history, or world civilization and their effect on culture and society. - Evaluate historical and cultural issues in coherent written and verbal forms. - Gather, synthesize, and analyze information from appropriate resources and be able to critically evaluate information and sources for accuracy and credibility.